 teacher or supervisor and subordinate is exploited.
 However, this policy also

-recognizes that sexual harassment may occur between individuals who have similar
+recognizes that sexual harassment may occur between individuals who have

 sexual relationships between faculty and student or supervisor and subordinate